Here’s a suggested itinerary for a week in Israel that includes Tel Aviv, Jerusalem, the Dead Sea, and Masada.

 Day 5: Explore Jerusalem

-- Begin your day with a visit to The Church of the Holy Sepulchre, a remarkable church dating back to the fourth century, located in the Christian Quarter of Jerusalem's Old City.
+- Begin your day with a visit to The Church of the Holy Sepulchre, an incredible church dating back to the fourth century, located in the Christian Quarter of Jerusalem's Old City.
 This church serves as the headquarters for the Greek Orthodox Patriarchate of Jerusalem.
 Many regard it as the most sacred site in Christianity, and it has been a significant destination for Christian pilgrims since its establishment in the fourth century.

 Church of the Holy Sepulchre (Jerusalem) |